Fitbit Premium vs free: What's the difference and is it worth upgrading in 2024?

 Fitbit is famous for its sleep-tracking abilities and helping its users learn how to sleep better.
 The free version offers plenty of insights into this, provided you wear your device to bed every night.

 On the free version, you'll be able to see how many hours per night you've slept (picture on the right-hand side above) and view a breakdown of all the different types of sleep you had through the night.
 With Premium, the Sleep Profile feature collates this information and forms a monthly detailed analysis of your sleep patterns through the last 30 days and offers insights to help you understand which elements of your sleep pattern need improvement.
-It even goes so far as to offer you a sleep animal - an animal that most resembles your sleep schedule for the past month.
+It even goes so far as to offer you a 'sleep animal' (an animal that most resembles your sleep schedule for the past month).

 This is an excellent feature for anyone looking to drill down into their sleep habits, like what time to sleep and wake up every day.
 However, you do have to wear the device in bed for the full 30 days of the month.
-If you take it off to give your skin a break from the strap or forget to wear it, you'll lose this insight.
+If you take it off to give your skin a break from the strap or forget to wear it, you'll lose this paid-for insight.

 4. Meditation exercises